decentral1se/ssb/README.md

 It uses a lightweight BadgerDB configuration that [Planetary](https://github.com/planetary-social/ssb/blob/a76247b9e67a2792113f33840d1f15bbb1467d93/repo/badger_ios.go) have been running.

-Try also experimenting with `-numPeer` / `-numRepl` which will limit the amount of replication that can happen concurrently.
-See [`#124`](https://github.com/ssbc/go-ssb/issues/124) for more.
+Try also experimenting with `-numPeer` / `-numRepl` if you're using legacy gossip replication.
+This will limit the amount of replication that can happen concurrently.
+See [`#124`](https://github.com/ssbc/go-ssb/issues/124) for more details.

 ## Stack links